BlankRose/EverybodyEdits2/docs/TechnicalSheet.md

 # Section B: _Accounts_

 ## B.1 Friendship System
-- Ability to add and block other poeple
+- Ability to add and block other people
 - Friends can see when online and rejoin, if possible
 - Blocked players cannot messages or send friend requests

 ## B.2 Chat System
-- Ability to send messages to other poeple and staff
+- Ability to send messages to other people and staff
-- A chat bubble containing the text will appears above players
+- A chat bubble containing the text will appear above players
 - In-game, blocked players' chat will be marked blocked along of a tiny clickable chat bubble to display if wished

 ## B.3 Customizable Profiles
-- Contains various informations about the player such: Owned Worlds and Joins History
+- Contains various information about the player such: Owned Worlds and Joins History
-- Informations can shown or hidden as desired
+- Information can show or hidden as desired
 - Players can decorate their profiles with various objects

 ## B.4 History of Worlds